mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/main-screen/java.md

 private TextView connectionStatusTextView;
 ```

 Now you need to assign views to previously added properties and add callbacks to the buttons.
-Add below code to the `onCreate` method inside `MainActivity` class (just below request permissions code):
+Add below code to the `onCreate` method inside `MainActivity` class (below request permissions code):

 ```java
 // init views